MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Introduction-of-Zigbee-Basic.md

 On the device side, it reads the install code from the flash and then derive a link key with the same algorithm.
 This link key should be the same with the derived link key on the coordinator side.
 So that they can communicate in application layer even if the message is encrypted.

+## 7. Joining Procedure
+We will talk a little about how a Zigbee network is formed and how a device joins into the network.

+### 7.1.
+Form Network
+First, the coordinator forms a network.
+To form a Zigbee network, you have to prepare 4 parameters:
+- PAN ID
+- Extend PAN ID
+- The working channel
+- Transmit power

+You need to specify these four parameters.
+If you don’t, the coordinator will randomly choose a PAN ID and an extended PAN ID.
+If you don’t specify a channel, the coordinator will scan and pick a relatively quiet channel to work on.

-### 6.3.
-Summary
+### 7.2.
-Let's review the joining process with the security feature added.
-#### 6.3.1.
 Joining with the Well-Know Link Key

 ![zigbee](files/ZB-Zigbee-Introduction-of-Zigbee-Basic/Joining-with-Well-Known-Link-Key.png)

+After the network formed, new devices can start to join.
+1. The new device will start to find the joinable network.
+In this phase, the new device will send beacon requests on each channel.
+2. Routers and coordinators will respond a beacon with the network info carried in the beacon frame.
+These info includes the PAN ID, the extend PAN ID and also some other properties of the router or coordinator, like if the device permit join, if the device has the capacity to let the new device join.
+3. The new device may receive multiple beacons from different devices.
+It will pick up one with the best signal quality and start to send association request.
+In this association request, the PAN ID is set to the chosen PAN and the destination node id is set to the node ID of the chosen device.
+In this frame, the capability of the new device will be carried on.
+4. When the router or coordinator received this association request, it would pick up a node ID for the new device and respond with an association response.
+Then the new device got its node ID and but it can’t communicate with other nodes as it hasn’t gotten the security key.
-The first two phase, finding networks and getting node ID are the same as we talked before.
-After the device got it’s node ID, the coordinator will transport the current NWK key to the new device.

-**This transporting message is encrypted in application layer with the well-known link key.**
+5. The coordinator will transport the current NWK key to the new device. **This transporting message is encrypted in application layer with the well-known link key.**.

-When the new device receives this message, it uses the well-known link key to decrypt the message and gets the network key.
+6. When the new device receives this message, **it uses the well-known link key to decrypt the message and gets the network key**.
 After that, the device is really joined the network and is able to communicate with all other nodes in the network.

-The device will send an announce message to notify the other nodes of the network to inform them that I’m joined.
+7. The device will send an announce message to notify the other nodes of the network to inform them that I’m joined.

-#### 6.3.2.
+### 7.3.
 Joining with Install-Code Derived Link Key

 ![zigbee](files/ZB-Zigbee-Introduction-of-Zigbee-Basic/Joining-with-Install-Code.png)

-The new device should have been programmed with the install code.
+1. The new device should have been programmed with the install code before shipped out from the factory.

-Before it joins, users need to get the install code and Eui64 of the new device, and then configure them on the coordinator.
+2. Before it joins, users need to get the install code and Eui64 of the new device, and then configure them on the coordinator.

-The coordinator then derive a link key from the install code and set the coordinator to use this link key to encrypt the transport NWK key message for this new device.
+3. The coordinator then derive a link key from the install code and set the coordinator to use this link key to encrypt the transport NWK key message for this new device.

-**When coordinator starts to transport network to the new device,  it encrypt the message and transport it to the new device.**

-When the new device receives this message, it reads the install code from flash and derive a link key from it, then use this key to decrypt the message and get the network key.
+The rest procedure is similar to the procedure of joining with the well-known link key. **When coordinator starts to transport network to the new device, it encrypt the message and transport it to the new device.** When the new device receives this message, **it reads the install code from flash and derive a link key from it, then use this key to decrypt the message and get the network key**.

-## 7. Reference
+## 8. Reference
 - [UG103-01 Fundamentals: Wireless Network](https://www.silabs.com/documents/public/user-guides/ug103-01-fundamentals-wireless-network.pdf)
 - [UG103-02 Fundamentals: Zigbee](https://www.silabs.com/documents/public/user-guides/ug103-02-fundamentals-zigbee.pdf)
 - [UG103-03 Fundamentals: Design Choices](https://www.silabs.com/documents/public/user-guides/ug103-03-fundamentals-design-choices.pdf)